 If you have a software system for bookkeeping, the application often has a mechanism for attaching receipts directly to the payment inside of the program. (i.e. .pdf or .jpeg images can be attached to the payment for easy reference) Alternately, you can set up a filing system in files on your PC, similarly to the paper files above.
 Receipts and paid invoices that have been received can be saved to the file.

-The easiest form of any type of electronic bookkeeping system is accounting software, but for those who are on a budget, this may not be feasible.
+The easiest form of any type of electronic bookkeeping system is accounting software – the popular two being QuickBooks and FreshBooks.
+For those who can afford it, you can see an in-depth comparison of them at PieSync (see freshbooks vs quickbooks), but for those who are on a budget, this sort of software may not be feasible.
 You can use a basic spreadsheet in Excel or similar program to track expenses.
 Again, you will need just the annual totals for your tax filings, but you may want to track these monthly for easy tax tracking.

 For records of payments, you will need a file (as explained above- either e files or paper files will suffice) to store your bank and credit statements, (and ideally, you should attach your reconciliations to each statement) that you will also need at tax time.

 Following these easy steps, you can breeze right through tax time, stress free.